 A study in Mayo Clinic Proceedings shows that saunas can be great for heart health.
 If you are at risk of cardiovascular problems, then you should seriously consider these benefits.

-Spending as little as 30 minutes in a sauna can also help with heart health.
+Spending as little as 30 minutes in a sauna at Newcastle Gym near you can also help with heart health.
 It will lower your resting heart rate in the long term, something that will enhance overall cardiovascular endurance.

 This will help reduce the risk of cardiovascular disease.
 It will also play a role in enhancing exercise endurance so you can work out for more.